randyoyarzabal/chief/docs/README.md

 - `chief.bashrc` to edit your .bashrc file.
 - `chief.* -?` to display the help-text for any chief command.
 - `type chief.*` on any command if you're curious or want to reuse the internal functions.

-Plugin-related:

-- `chief.plugin` to edit the default plugin.
-- `chief.plugin [plug-in name]` to create/edit a plugin.
-Don't worry, if the plugin doesn't it can automatically create it.
-- `chief.plugins` to cd into your plugins directory.
-- `chief.plugins_update` to update/load from git repository when `CHIEF_CFG_PLUGINS_TYPE='remote'`.
-- `chief.plugin -?` to list plugins.
-- `chief.whereis <function | alias>` to locate exact location of function or alias.

 **Notes:**